R2D2-08/minilib/README.md

 ---

-## Objects for buiding neural networks
+## Objects for building neural networks
 I've always built neural networks using the functionality provided by Pytorch, and this abstracts away the underlying complexities, thereby making it easier for the programmer to build their applications.

 Building MLPs for any task is possible using the Linear class defined in 'arch.py'.
 The same goes for image processing using CNNs, this can be done using the Conv2D class defined in the same file.